 However, for many buyers, the number one factor in their smart speaker choice is the digital assistant.
 As such, the Echo might not even be on their radar.
 As far as Google-only devices go, the JBL Link ticks off a lot of the same boxes as the Nest Audio and even comes in at a similar price point.

 Ultimately, though, Google’s biggest competition is its own offerings.
 Although the Google Home is no longer in production, it’s still really easy to get from many retailers.
-Although the Nest Audio will likely sound better, it doesn’t offer too many new features to make it superior to the Home.
+And although the Nest Audio sounds better, it doesn’t offer too many new features to make it superior to the Home.

-Also, the Google Home Max — while much more expensive — is still around and might be better for buyers intent on getting the best audio quality they can.
+Also, the Google Home Max — while much more expensive — is still around and might be better for buyers who want to get the best audio quality they can.
+There are plenty of other Assistant-powered smart speakers to choose from, the best of which you can check out here.

 The Google Nest Audio comes in at $99.99, putting it very comfortably between the prices of the Nest Mini and the Home Max.
-It comes in a few different colors, with Charcoal, Chalk, Sage, Sand, and Sky being the ones confirmed by Google so far.
+It’s available in a few different colors including Charcoal, Chalk, Sage, Sand, and Sky.

 Q: Does the Google Nest Audio get power through Micro-USB or USB-C?